Here is a link to my most recently updated curriculum vita. Wagner_CV_March 2014

 Department of Political Science and International Relations

 Flaingan, William H., Nancy H. Zingale, Elizabeth A. Theiss-Morse, and Michael W. Wagner.
-Forthcoming.
+2014.
 Political Behavior in the American Electorate, 13th Edition.
 CQ Press/Sage.

 Theiss-Morse, Elizabeth, Michael W. Wagner, William H. Flanigan, and Nancy H. Zingale.
 2011.
 Political Behavior in Midterm Elections.
 CQ Press.